Roboy/autonomous_driving/README.md

 ### catkin tools
 for catkin build

-## LiDAR
+## LiDAR Setup
-The following packages are needed for getting a lidar to work
-- sick_scan
-- pointcloud2 to laserscan simulates
-- geometry2

-### Setup
 After the stated packages have been build, connect the LIDAR to an appropriate power source (brown = positive -> red, blue = negative -> black) and an ethernet switch.
 You will need to connect your Laptop to that switch as well.

 Hint for VM users: This guide was written based on experiences from a USB-C only MacBook running Ubuntu 16.04 in VMware Fusion.
 When connecting ethernet through a ethernet to USB-C adapter, mount the adapter to macOS, such that the connection is shown in the System Preferences of your host machine.
 Then, disconnect from any WiFi connections and the VM will switch to the wired connection.
 This lead to a plug-and-play setup of the LIDAR which can be double checked through calling the IP adress in a browser.

+## Install
+The following packages are needed for getting a lidar to work
+- sick_scan
+- pointcloud_to_laserscan simulates
+- geometry2

+**Before building go to submodules pointcloud_to_laserscan and swith branch to indigo-devel**

 #### sick_scan
 Source: